 How NOT To Evict a Tenant

 I recently heard of a landlord in my town who was dealing with a delinquent tenant and decided to take matters into his own hands.
-He waited until the tenant was gone, went into the property, and began taking stuff.
+He waited until the tenant was out of the house, went into the property, and began taking stuff.

-Please, please, please DON’T go “outlaw” and take the eviction process into your own hands.
+Please, please, please don’t go “outlaw” and take the eviction process into your own hands.
 I know you’ll want to.
 But don’t.
-This is known as a “self-help” eviction, and it’s illegal in most of the fifty states (and a bad idea in all of them!)
+This is what’s known as a self-help eviction, and it’s illegal in most of the fifty states.
+(And a bad idea in all of them!)

 Don’t change the locks.